saraasameh/Tumor-classifier-from-MRI-Images/README.md

 # Tumor-classifier-from-MRI-Images
-Object Oriented Programming Project Tumor classifier from MRI Images Recognition system for classifying whether the input image represent a normal brain or presence of tumor.
+Object Oriented Programming Project Tumor classifier from MRI Images

+Recognition system for classifying whether the input image represent a normal brain or presence of tumor using Naive Bayes classifier.